Are you eligible for the Dutch 30% ruling? This guide explains how expats can claim a tax exemption under the 30% ruling in the Netherlands.

-If you have a foreign driving licence, in most cases you have to redo your test in order to obtain a Dutch licence.
-However, if you benefit from the 30% ruling, it is possible to exchange your foreign driving licence for a Dutch licence without retaking the test.
+If you have a foreign driving license, in most cases you have to redo your test in order to obtain a Dutch license.
+However, if you benefit from the 30% ruling, it is possible to exchange your foreign driving license for a Dutch license without retaking the test.
 This also applies to all family members registered at the same address as the holder of the 30% ruling.

 The Dutch 30% ruling will become effective in retrospect if the application is submitted within four months after the first day of employment.
 If the application is submitted after four months, it will become effective as of the first day of the month following the month of application.

-If you change job you can reapply for the ruling, provided that you still meet the conditions and your new employment contract is signed within three months after termination of the previous.
+If you change jobs, you can reapply for the ruling, provided that you still meet the conditions and your new employment contract is signed within three months after termination of the previous.

 Applying for the Dutch 30% ruling